Alivan21/crimson-react-boilerplate/README-permissions.md

 ## Overview

 This permission system provides automatic permission checking using React Router v7 handles.
-It caches permissions in localStorage to avoid repeated API calls.
+It uses TanStack Query for efficient caching and avoids localStorage to prevent potential security vulnerabilities.

 ## Components